Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-Angular/README.md

 />
 ```

-## Additional steps for Switzerland
+## 🇨🇭 Additional steps for Switzerland

-For Switzerland it is also required to add the following component on the home page / page where users will land coming from the Sovendus Voucher Network
+For Switzerland it is also required to add the following component on the home page / page where users will land coming from the Sovendus Voucher Network:

 ```angular
 <app-sovendus-landing-page />